 Better for All’s cups are a 100% reuseable, renewable and compostable alternative to disposable plastic cups.
 Verified plastic-free by Oceanic Global’s Blue Standard, Better for All cups are designed to leave no trace behind.

 PLA (Polulactic Acid) is a resin made from corn starch or other plant-based starches and is compostable in a specific way through industrial compositing.
-Better for All products are plant-based, making them biodegradable in soil and water.
+Better for All products are also plant-based, but are made from PHA, making them biodegradable in soil and water.

 “This is why I believe we get a lot of interest from entities or events that are water adjacent,” said Kelly.
 “We were the official cup at Tortuga (Festival), which is a Live Nation event in Fort Lauderdale in 2024, and they are going to use our cups again in 2025.”